 From this insight he developed Harris Roach Chow, an ingenious combination of sugar, flour and a special lure to attract the critters, and a large dose of boric acid to kill them.
 The formula was powerful enough to eliminate the roaches, but benign enough to use around people.

 More than 97 years later, it is still an effective weapon for the PF Harris Manufacturing Co., which remains a leader in pest control.
-Today, under the ownership of Jim Biggs and Dave Rhinehart, PF Harris is America’s oldest EPA-registered company.
+Today, under new ownership, PF Harris is America’s oldest EPA-registered company.
 With more than 100 products, the company provides solutions to treat everything from roaches and bed bugs to scorpions and stink bugs.

 Triumph at the White House